suemnjeri/stackoverflow2020/README.md

 These parts represent my workflow exploring, cleaning, analysing and visualizing the results.
 - Part 1: Performed basic EDA on the full dataset.
 I also split the devtypes per person into their own separate columns.
 - Part 2: Cleaned the dataset by removing rows where 'Age' (and other essential age related fields) were missing.
-- Part 3: Added a regions/continent column and countries to their regions.
+- Part 3: Added a regions/continent column and mapped countries to their regions.
 This is a short notebook.
 - Part 4: Performed final analysis, cleaning and visualizations that are included in the medium article.

 The .csv files that start with 'SO' are created in the jupyter notebooks as part of the workflow.